Mobile App Cryptography¶

 - Keys protected by Envelope Encryption: If keys are stored outside of the TEE / SE, consider using multi-layered encryption: an envelope encryption approach (see OWASP Cryptographic Storage Cheat Sheet, Google Cloud Key management guide, AWS Well-Architected Framework guide), or a HPKE approach to encrypt data encryption keys with key encryption keys.

 - Keys in Memory: make sure that keys live in memory for the shortest time possible and consider zeroing out and nullifying keys after successful cryptographic operations, and in case of error.
+Note: In some languages and platforms (such as those with garbage collection or memory management optimizations), reliably zeroing memory may not be possible, as the runtime may move or copy memory or delay actual erasure.
 For general cryptocoding guidelines, refer to Clean memory of secret data.

 Note: given the ease of memory dumping, never share the same key among accounts and/or devices, other than public keys used for signature verification or encryption.